 “The combined team will realize a virtualization strategy providing a scalable hardware agnostic solution with support for any communications infrastructure (terrestrial radio, tactical radio, satellite, cellular, etc.) and support for any and all virtualized waveforms and data analytics requirements,” said Michael Beeler, COO of Fast Fit Technologies.
 “Our expertise in virtualization will play an integral role in developing a communications network infrastructure that is waveform agnostic, flexible, resilient and minimizes dependency on purpose-built communications equipment,” said Kasra Toyserkani, CTO of Fast Fit Technologies.

 The Editor met up with Murali Krishnan and Irene Lockwood of Harris Space & Intelligence Systems (SIS).
-Harris SIS is a $700 million business across facilities in Colorado, Indiana, NY State, New Jersey, and Florida.
+Harris SIS is $2bn business across facilities in Colorado, Indiana, NY State, New Jersey, and Florida.

 Intelligence, Surveillance and Reconnaissance